ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 In such a situation, it is always possible to reach the goal of moving all cards to the foundations.
 Therefore, in order to skip the tedium of moving the remaining cards to foundations, we will consider that the player has won if both of the above conditions hold.

 Play continues until the player either wins or gives up.
-A more detailed example is given in the [demo video]().

 ## 4. Starting the Assignment